7 Inexpensive Things to do in Chattanooga This Summer!

 Sculpture Fields at Montague Park

-Montague Park is a sprawling thirty-three-acre plot of land that houses sculptures from artists all around the world.
-This free outdoor art museum includes well-kept walking paths, 35 sculptures, and great community events such as yoga classes in the park!
+Montague Park is a sprawling 33-acre outdoor art museum with sculptures from artists all around the world.
+Admission is free!
+The public art park includes well-kept walking paths, over 40 sculptures, and great community events such as yoga classes in the park.
 You can even use the free guided Otocast tour to hear an explanation of the inspiration behind each sculpture from the sculptor themselves.
+This is a dog-friendly park, so bring your leashed pup for extra fun.

 Located under the Walnut Street Bridge, Coolidge Park is a popular destination for sunny days in Chattanooga.
 Coolidge Park features an interactive play fountain, an antique carousel from 1894 (it’s only $1 to ride), and waterfront access that is perfect for a picnic in the park.
 Unfortunately, Coolidge is not dog-friendly, but humans of all ages will find fun and relaxation at Coolidge!
 The park also offers free grilling stations and picnic tables which makes it the perfect place to gather with friends and family, cook some delicious food, and run and play in the wide-open green space.
 Coolidge Park is also the venue for amazing annual events such as Moon River Festival!